mihikabairathi/PyPI-Package-Prediction/README.md

 ### Other Files
 Here is a list of all the other files in the project:
-1. "project_and_date.csv": all the projects with their names, versions, release dates, and descriptions, scraped by "pypi web scraping.py".
+1. "project_and_date.csv": file of all the projects with their names, versions, release dates, and descriptions, scraped by "pypi web scraping.py".
 2. "cleaned_project_and_date.csv": data cleaned by "pypi data cleaning.py".
 3. "pypi_predict_model.pkl": pickled file of the regression model.